ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_identity_claim_en.md

 ontSdk.getWalletMgr().getWallet().setDefaultIdentity(ontid);
 ```

-* 8 Update blockchain-based DDO attribute
+* 8. Update blockchain-based DDO attribute

-method one
+**Method one**

-specifies the account address for payment of transaction fees
+Specifies the account address for payment of transaction fees.

 ```
 //update an attribute